On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

-\begin{cor} Let $S$ be a non-flat unimodular solvable Lie group with $ad_a$ normal for all $a\in\fa$.
-Then $S$ is totally left-invariant quasi-Einstein with its nilradical $\fh_n$ if and only if $S= H_n \rtimes_{\phi} \bR^k$ for some $0\leq k\leq \frac{1}{2}(n-1)$ where $H_n $ is the Heisenberg Lie subgroup and $d\phi=\psi$ where $\psi$ is the map given in Theorem \ref{ada}. \end{cor} The Theorem \ref{ada} in fact proves that there exists examples of non-flat unimodular solvable Lie group with totally left-invariant quasi-Einstein metric in every dimension greater than $2.$ Now we are ready to prove the classification up to dimension six. \begin{thm} Suppose $S$ is a totally left-invariant quasi-Einstein non-flat unimodular solvable Lie group with $ad_a$ normal and of dimension at most $6$.
-Then $S$ is isometric to one of $H_3,H_5, H_3 \rtimes \bR, H_5\rtimes \bR$ or $N_6,$ where $H_3, H_5$ are the Heisenberg Lie groups of dimension $3,5$ respectively, and $N_6$ is the Lie group with Lie algebra $\fn_6$ as in Table \ref{table1}.
+for all $a \in \mathbb{R}^k, 1\leq i\leq s$. \end{rmk} \begin{cor} Let $S$ be a non-flat unimodular solvable Lie group with $\ad_a$ normal for all $a\in\fa$.
+Then $S$ is totally left-invariant quasi-Einstein if and only if $S= \bR^k\ltimes_{\phi}H_n $ for some $0\leq k\leq \frac{1}{2}(n-1)$ where $H_n $ is the Heisenberg Lie group and $\phi: \bR^k\longrightarrow \Aut(H_n)$ such that differential of $(d\phi)_e$ is $\psi,$ where $\psi$ is the map given in Theorem \ref{ada}. \end{cor} \begin{proof} The definition of the map $\phi$ at the Lie group level from the map $\psi$ at the Lie algebra level follows directly from \cite[Prop.~1.101]{MR1920389}. \end{proof} Theorem \ref{ada} in fact proves that there exist examples of non-flat unimodular solvable Lie group with totally left-invariant quasi-Einstein metric in every dimension greater than $2.$ In Table \ref{table2}, we describe the low dimensional examples.